Kartik-yo/kartik-yo/README.md

-# Welcome to My GitHub Profile!
+# Hi!
+I'm **Kashinath Meshram**, and Welcome to My GitHub Profile!

 ![Working on Computer](https://www.example.com/path-to-gif.gif)

 ## About Me
-Hi!
-I'm **Kashinath Meshram**, a passionate Junior DevOps Engineer with a solid foundation in cloud infrastructure, automation, and continuous integration/deployment.
+ a passionate Cloud & DevOps Enthusiast with a solid foundation in cloud infrastructure, automation, and continuous integration/deployment.
 I'm constantly learning and exploring new technologies to enhance my skills and deliver efficient and scalable solutions.

 ## Skills
 <p align="left">